-Every incoming MSW student is assigned a SWRK faculty advisor upon admission to the MSW program.
-In most instances, the SWRK faculty advisor follows the student throughout the MSW Program.
-Each SWRK faculty advisor will work with student advisees to clarify educational options, to answer questions about the MSW program, and to serve as a primary contact person.
-SWRK faulty advisors are to be the first point of contact for any or all of the following:
+To facilitate student success in the social work classroom and field, every MSW student is assigned a MSW faculty advisor upon admission to the MSW program.
+The MSW faculty advisor typically follows the student throughout the MSW Program.
+Each MSW faculty advisor works with student advisees and serve as a primary contact person to answer questions about the MSW program, clarify educational options, discuss and provide feedback about experience in the program, plan academic and career options, and discuss professional development.
+MSW faulty advisors are to be the first point of contact for the following tasks appropriate for student advising:

-- a Plan of Study and Registration (including add/drop, leaves of absence, withdrawals and issuing student PINs); - b.
-Change from full-time to part-time, or vice versa; - c.
-Change of concentration/focus; - d Clarification of all academic policies and procedures (i.e., advanced standing and exemption, graduation requirements, grading policies, directed study); - e Discussions regarding academic expectations, concerns, and performance; - f Mediation in situations where the student finds himself/herself in conflict with faculty; administration, or academic/performance standard policies; - g Information about support services within HPU; and - h Petition to Graduate (PTG) process
+a.
+Plan of Study and Registration (including add/drop, leaves of absence, withdrawals and issuing student PINs, guidance on the sequencing of courses, options for electives that may complement their interests, etc.),

+- b.
+Change from full-time to part-time, or vice versa, - c.
+Clarification and discussion regarding all academic policies and procedures (i.e., graduation requirements, grading policies, directed study, academic expectations, concerns, and performance, etc.), - d.
+Discussions of other areas of academic, personal, or professional development and concern such as career questions and pathways, etc., - e.
+Meetings with advisee as needed to discuss concerns and issues, - f.
+Mediation in situations where the student finds themself in conflict with faculty, administration, or academic/performance standard policies, - g.
+Information about support services within HPU, and - h.
+Petition to Graduate (PTG) process, including Graduation Audit during last year of studies.